digitalservicebund/digitalcheck-apps/README.md

 ## Contributing

 🇬🇧
 Everyone is welcome to contribute the development of the Digitalcheck applications.
-You can contribute by opening pull request, providing documentation or answering questions or giving feedback.
+You can contribute by opening a pull request, providing documentation or answering questions or giving feedback.
 Please always follow the guidelines and our [Code of Conduct](CODE_OF_CONDUCT.md).